prajvalas/API-Health-Checker/README.md

 For Run 2 --> fetch.com had 4/6 successful responses
                 www.fetchrewards.com had 1/2 successful responses

-Successful response is the one where the response code is between 200 and 299 (inclusive) and response latency is <0.5s
+A successful response is the one where the response code is between 200 and 299 (inclusive) and response latency is <0.5s